Minimum wage: Debate over consequences

-With regard to the economic effects of introducing minimum wage legislation in Germany in January 2015, recent developments have shown that the feared increase in unemployment has not materialized, however, in some economic sectors and regions of the country, it came to a decline in job opportunities particularly for temporary and part-time workers, and some low-wage jobs have disappeared entirely.
+Concerning the economic effects of introducing minimum wage legislation in Germany in January 2015, recent developments have shown that the feared increase in unemployment has not materialized; however, in some economic sectors and regions of the country, there has been a decline in job opportunities, particularly for temporary and part-time workers, and some low-wage jobs have disappeared entirely.
 Because of this overall positive development, the Deutsche Bundesbank revised its opinion, and ascertained that "the impact of the introduction of the minimum wage on the total volume of work appears to be very limited in the present business cycle".

 A 2019 study published in the American Journal of Preventive Medicine showed that in the United States, those states that have implemented a higher minimum wage saw a decline in the growth of suicide rates.
-The researchers say that for every one dollar increase, the annual suicide growth rate fell by 1.9%.
+The researchers say that for every one-dollar increase, the annual suicide growth rate fell by 1.9%.
 The study covers all 50 states for the years 2006 to 2016.

-According to a 2020 US study, the cost of 10% minimum wage increases for grocery store workers was fully passed through to consumers as 0.4% higher grocery prices.
+According to a 2020 US study, the cost of a 10% minimum wage increase for grocery store workers was fully passed through to consumers as a 0.4% increase in grocery prices.
 Similarly, a 2021 study that covered 10,000 McDonald's restaurants in the US found that between 2016 and 2020, the cost of 10% minimum wage increases for McDonald's workers were passed through to customers as 1.4% increases in the price of a Big Mac.
 This results in minimum wage workers getting a lesser increase in their "real wage" than in their nominal wage, because any goods and services they purchase made with minimum-wage labor have now increased in cost, analogous to an increase in the sales tax.

 According to a 2019 review of the academic literature by Arindrajit Dube, "overall, the most up to date body of research from US, UK and other developed countries points to a very muted effect of minimum wages on employment, while significantly increasing the earnings of low paid workers."

-According to a 2021 study "The Minimum Wage, EITC, and Criminal Recidivism" a minimum wage increase of $0.50 reduces the probability an ex-incarcerated individual returns to prison within 3 years by 2.15%; these reductions come mainly from recidivism of property and drug crimes.
+According to a 2021 study, " The Minimum Wage, EITC, and Criminal Recidivism," a $0.50 increase in the minimum wage reduces the probability that an ex-incarcerated individual returns to prison within 3 years by 2.15%; these reductions come mainly from recidivism for property and drug crimes.